dreamworkerln/grpc-spring-chat/README.md

 &nbsp;

 So not authenticated client will receive GOAWAY after several(4) ping.
-Authenticated client may be connected to server as much as it wants.
+Authenticated client may stay connected to server as much as it wants.
 Both server and client detects disconnect, client will periodicaly try to reconnect using built-in algorithm
 (client being behind NAT, crashed client/server)